Nanpu Natural Farming "Topaz of the South" Oriental Beauty Oolong Tea - Spring 2021Taiwan Sourcing

 Rich and deep perfume on the nose, scent of aged oolongs, grains and leaves one curious.
 Taste is similar to older dry stored oolongs, deep and slight fruity grainy rich body.
 Lasting character, woody and sweet, beguiling.
 It gets deeper and deeper with brewing, something lost and found, lingering in mood.

 As an old dog is typing this word, he became melancholic.
 All these abandoned varietal were unique to their own traits.
 Most of them have the flavor and rhythm no other varietals may recreate.
-Seeing the reborn of this varietal in our collection was both touching and sad.
+Seeing the revival of this varietal in our collection was both touching and sad.
 An old dog does not need to describe the exact taste and flavor to let you know how precious this tea is to us as a Taiwanese.
-Sometimes tea like this shall be preserved rather than consumed.
+Sometimes tea like this should be preserved rather than consumed.